 If you would like to be added to the distribution list for this series, click here.

 Research Development Seminar Series

 In 1999, to meet the needs of the junior faculty and staff, the CRHC developed the Research Development Seminar (RDS) Series.

 The RDS Series is designed to provide a forum for young researchers to present their ideas and plans for research projects and obtain feedback from faculty and other experienced researchers.
 It is also designed to teach young researchers the fundamentals of grant proposal preparation, strategies to secure research funding, and methods to conduct excellent research.

 In addition to focusing on faculty presentations of works in development, sessions have focused on the parts of a grant proposal, what goes on at a study section, creating effective PowerPoint presentations, data management in research, and how to respond to reviewers' comments.

-The Sonis Lectureship, cosponsored by the CRHC and the Department of Health Policy and Management (formerly the Department of Health Services Administration) of the Graduate School of Public Health, honors Anne C. Sonis as a loving wife, mother, and grandmother and lauds her personal interest in and professional commitment to the ideal of ensuring every citizen the right to compassionate, high-quality health care.
+The Sonis Lectureship, cosponsored by the CRHC and the Department of Health Policy and Management (formerly the Health Services Administration) of the Graduate School of Public Health, honors Anne C. Sonis as a loving wife, mother, and grandmother and lauds her personal interest in and professional commitment to the ideal of ensuring every citizen the right to compassionate, high-quality health care.